acmsigsoft/EmpiricalStandards/docs/EngineeringResearch.md

 - [ ]   Empirically evaluates the proposed artifact using:
   [action research](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/ActionResearch.md), in which the researchers intervene in a real organization using the artifact,
-  a [case study](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/CaseStudy.md) in which the researchers obsevere a real organization using the artifact,
+  a [case study](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/CaseStudy.md) in which the researchers observe a real organization using the artifact,
   a [controlled experiment](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/Experiments.md) in which human participants use the artifact,
   a [quantitative simulation](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/QuantitativeSimulation.md) in which the artifact is assessed (usually against a competing artifact) in an artificial environment,
   a [benchmarking study](https://github.com/acmsigsoft/EmpiricalStandards/edit/master/docs/Benchmarking.md), in which the artifact is assessed using one or more benchmarks, or